isomerpages/moe-chijkellock/pages/Terms of Use.md

 <h4><strong>Relying on Information</strong></h4>
 <ol>
 <li>The Website is provided for general information only.
 We do not guarantee the timeliness, accuracy, completeness or reliability of any statements, opinion, representation or other information in The Website.
 You should do your own checks.&nbsp;</li>
-<li>The materials located on The Website, including the information as well as software programs available on or through it (&ldquo;the Contents&rdquo;), are protected by copyright, trademark and other forms of proprietary rights.
+<li>The materials located on The Website, including the information as well as software programs available on or through it (“the Contents”), are protected by copyright, trademark and other forms of proprietary rights.
 All rights, title and interest in the Contents are owned by or controlled by CHIJKS.</li>
 </ol>
 <h4><strong>Security</strong></h4>
 <ol>